aarmo/AllegianceForms/README.md

 **Tactical** | Ability Effect +10%, +20%, +30%
 **Upgraded Starbase** | Unlock the Engine Boost, Shield Boost, Repair Hull, Weapon Boost or Rapid Fire abilties for all ships!

-> Note: The Ability Effect upgrade does not affect the Rapid Fire or Hull Repair abilities.
+> Note: The `Ability Effect` upgrade does not imrpove the Rapid Fire or Repair Hull abilities.

 ### Default Ship Abilities
 Ship | Default Abilities